 Creating sustainable social and economic value through generating and disseminating knowledge, as well as supporting the development of, social ventures is central to Cambridge Judge Business School’s entrepreneurship vision.

 In the last few years there has been a significant and sustained global interest in creating social value through social innovation and social enterprise.
-Moreover, creating social value is no longer the preserve of the NGO sector, but integral to the strategies of many public organizations and, increasingly, the private sector.
+Moreover, creating social value is no longer the preserve of the NGO sector, but integral to the strategies of many public organisations and, increasingly, the private sector.

 CJBS will engage in scholarship focused on social innovation and social ventures that aim to create sustainable social and economic value, which encompasses the private, public and third sectors led by the Cambridge Centre for Social Innovation